 Dealagh River

 Town

-Ennistymon or is a country market town in , near the west coast of .
+Ennistymon or is a small market town in , near the west coast of .
 The , with its small rapids known as the Cascades, runs through the town, behind the main street. is situated 4 km east of Dealagh River.

+Dealagh River